MOLDAVIA Monasteries Tour

 Driving back, optional the next stop can be at the Bison Reservation, where can see some animals like: dears, harts, pheasants, bear and bison were Moldavia’s symbol.

 Then passing through Agapia village, we'll reach the Agapia Monastery, convent with 350 nuns.

-The wals and gatetower aim to conceal rather than to protect: inside is a whitewashed enclosure around a cheerful garden.
+The walls and gate-tower aim to conceal rather than to protect: inside is a whitewashed enclosure around a cheerful garden.
 The interior of church was repainted in 1858 by Nicolae Grigorescu, the country's foremost painter.
 Also here we'll visit the work atelier of nuns for embroidery, carpets, tricotage and painting Icons!

-Optional - Driving on forest road over the mountain we’ll reach the Sihla Hermitage.
+Optional upon request - Driving on forest road over the mountain we’ll reach the Sihla Hermitage.
 Here is a nice and small wooden church made by only one tree.

 Then we’ll have a short walking to St. Theodora’s cave.
 Popa Museum In the afternoon we reach Tarpesti village.
 It is one of the cultural highlights of our trip, as we visit the vast collection of popular artifacts belonging to Mr. Popa, see the archaeological finds that he personally uncovered in more than 20 sites he explored personally, explore the collection of wooden and stone sculptures he permanently enriches.